-The short term rental definition was not specific to what a short term rental was, it essentially renting something for sleeping purposes that was not defined as another specific land use in the CZO.
-In addition, short term rental were allowed in very few areas.
-Short term rental were a permitted use in the S-LC District, a subdistrict of the MI District, and the CBD-7 District, and a conditional use in 9 other zoning districts.
+The short term rental definition was not specific, it was essentially renting something for sleeping purposes that was not defined as another specific land use in the CZO.
+In addition, short term rentals were allowed in very few areas.
+Short term rentals were a permitted use in the S-LC District, a subdistrict of the MI District, and the CBD-7 District, and a conditional use in 9 other zoning districts.
 Despite being permitted in only a few districts, the number of short term rentals were proliferating as platforms like Airbnb made listing and renting short term rentals safer and easier, and short term rentals became much more popular.
 In addition, the City had lax enforcement of the short term rental regulations, so there was little disincentive for people to rent their properties on a short-term basis without a license.
 The CPC staff estimated that there were between 2,400 and 4,000 unique short term rentals at that time, 70% of which were rentals of an entire dwelling unit.